fleetdm/fleet/docs/Using Fleet/GitOps.md

 #### packages

 - `url` specifies the URL at which the software is located.
-Fleet will download the software and upload it to S3 (default: `""`)
+Fleet will download the software and upload it to S3 (default: `""`).
 - `install_script.path` specifies the command Fleet will run on hosts to install software.
-The default is dependent on the software type (ex. .pkg).
-TODO
+The [default script](https://github.com/fleetdm/fleet/tree/main/pkg/file/scripts) is dependent on the software type (i.e. .pkg).
 - `pre_install_query.path` is the osquery query Fleet runs before installing the software.
-Software will be installed only if the [query returns results](https://fleetdm.com/tables/account_policy_data) (default: `""`)
+Software will be installed only if the [query returns results](https://fleetdm.com/tables/account_policy_data) (default: `""`).
-- `post_install_script.path` is the script Fleet will run on hosts after intalling software. (default: `""`)
+- `post_install_script.path` is the script Fleet will run on hosts after intalling software (default: `""`).
 - `self_service` specifies whether or not end users can install from **Fleet Desktop > Self-service**.

 #### app_store_apps

-- `app_store_id` TODO
+- `app_store_id` is the ID of the Apple App Store app.
+You can find this at the end of the app's App Store URL.
+For example, "Bear - Markdown Notes" URL is "https://apps.apple.com/us/app/bear-markdown-notes/id1016366447" and the `app_store_id` is `1016366447` (default: `0`).

 ### org_settings and team_settings